dantelyro/dantelyro/README.md

 ❤️ While I enjoy working across the stack, I have a particular soft spot for **backend development**.
 But if I were to choose my favorite project I would always say the next one.

-💬 Early in my career, a senior developer helped me out of goodwill.
-Inspired by that, I’m always happy to chat about programming — feel free to reach out on ***LinkedIn.***

 ---

 <div align="center">